-The courts use the Doctrine of Alter Ego to get away with the corporate status of directors, officers or a group of stockholders in a corporation in connection to the liability that is limited to an extent.
-This is in order to make them personally liable for the actions done by them if they had done some action which is unjust or fraudulent in nature or if they had deliberately refused to do a particular thing that had deprived an innocent victim of redressal of an injury that is caused to them by virtue of such agents of the company.
+This article discusses the Doctrine Of Alter Ego.
+The courts use the doctrine to get away with the corporate status of directors, officers or a group of stockholders in a corporation in connection to the liability that is limited to an extent.
+This was so in order to make them personally liable for the actions done by them if they had done some action which is unjust or fraudulent in nature or if they had deliberately refused to do a particular thing that had deprived an innocent victim of redressal of an injury that is caused to them by virtue of such agents of the company.

 SEPARATE ENTITIES AND LIMITED LIABILITIES

 LLCs, as well as the corporations, have their own identity which is different from that of their owners.
 Pursuant to this separate identity, they have the capacity to enter into the contract, to sue and be sued, to conduct their business, to own their assets and so on.
 Supreme court has even gone to the extent of providing the corporations the right to freedom of speech similar to that of the person by virtue of its judgments.

 When some other entity files a suit against the LLC or the corporation in the court of law, the owners of the company do not have any sort of liability upon them and hence, they are always safeguarded from the personal liability.

 As per the legal terminology, they are under the shield of the law, which is known as the corporate veil.
 The corporate veil is the only thing that stands in between these corporations and the controllers or owners of such corporations.
 Such protection is termed as limited liability.
 A business owner uses the corporate veil to protect his home and other commodities for the purpose of satisfying a lawsuit.